-In addition, CBRFs should provide professional contacts to assist staff who are approved to administer medications.
+In addition, settings should provide professional contacts to assist staff who are approved to administer medications.

 Pharmacy staff are an excellent resource.
-If you are unsure about a prescription, its side effects, administration instructions, etc., call the pharmacist/pharmacy where the prescription was filled.
+If you are unsure about a prescription, its side effects, administration instructions, etc., call the pharmacist/pharmacy where the prescription was filled with any questions.

-Phone an expert (RN, Pharmacist, Practitioner) when you have questions.
-Your facility should have contact numbers of professionals who can help you, especially if a registered nurse isn't employed by your facility or is not on duty at the time.
+Phone an expert (registered nurse, pharmacist, practitioner) for questions.
+The provider should have contact numbers of professionals who can help, especially if an RN isn't employed by the provider or is not on duty at the time.